vingt-2/gbiloader/README.md

 - gbiloader will automatically boot the last thing it loaded (gbi-ll by default).
 Hold down the "Y" button before gbiloader starts to show a menu to select what it should boot.
 When you select the option, it will save your preference to your SD card (so the SD must be writable) for the next time, and then boot what you selected.

-- gbiloader can load all three versions of GBI as well as Swiss. **BE WARNED THAT IF YOU USE SWISS TO AUTOBOOT GBILOADER, YOU CANNOT USE GBILOADER TO LOAD SWISS.
-IT WILL ENTER AN INFINITE LOOP UNTIL YOU ACCESS THE GBILOADER MENU TO STOP IT.** I'm considering including a custom build of Swiss that has auto-boot disabled in order to work around this limitation.
+- gbiloader can load all three versions of GBI as well as Swiss. **BE WARNED THAT THE VERSION OF SWISS INCLUDED IS AN UNOFFICIAL CUSTOM BUILD WITH AUTO-LOAD (boot.dol) DISABLED.
+USE AT YOUR OWN RISK.** I hope to propose a patch to the official Swiss in the future to remove the need for a custom version.

 ### More information